-Open Habitats The 'Thetford Forest Open Habitats Plan' aims to focus open space around a ride network managed for conservation and will utilize data from the Breckland Biodiversity Audit (2010) to make links along rides that already have high levels of biodiversity and contain a wide range of rare species.
-The Thetford Forest Open Habitats Plan will be completed during 2014 and incorporated into Forest Plans through formal amendments where necessary.
+The importance of linking open habitat across the forest is recognized.
+A project called the 'Thetford Forest Open Habitats Plan' is underway looking at linking the larger open space areas utilizing wide rides as 'ecological corridors', which will be managed for biodiversity.
+The plan will be informed by data from the Breckland Biodiversity Audit (2010) to focus links along rides that already have high levels of biodiversity and contain a wide range of rare species.
+The Thetford Forest Open Habitats Plan will be completed during 2015 and incorporated into Forest Plans through formal amendments where necessary.